 Proposed District Plan Change 43 reviews the General Residential Activity Area provisions and proposes the introduction of two new activity areas, providing for medium density residential development and suburban mixed use in targeted areas.
-The plan change also proposes the introduction of a new Medium Density Design Guide and several consequential changes to related chapters of the District Plan.
+The plan change also proposes several consequential changes to related chapters of the District Plan.

 The purpose of the proposed plan change is to provide for greater housing capacity and a wider range of options for housing styles and sizes at medium densities within the existing urban area.
 This could include low-rise apartments and terraced houses in areas that have good access to public transport, shopping, parks and schools, but also minor additional dwellings on smaller sites that do not have the potential for traditional infill.